crolllab/teaching/Microbiome_Applications/README.md

        scale_color_brewer("Genera", palette = "Paired")
 ```

+t-SNE is a non-linear dimensionality reduction technique that is particularly useful for visualizing high-dimensional data.
+It focuses on preserving local structure and is often used for clustering analysis.
+The non-linear nature of t-SNE prevents simple distance interpretations among clusters.

+A great explainer is here: [https://medium.com/data-science/t-sne-clearly-explained-d84c537f53a](https://medium.com/data-science/t-sne-clearly-explained-d84c537f53a)

 ```r
 plot_landscape(mbiot, "t-SNE", distance = "euclidean", transformation = "hellinger",  col = "group") +
       labs(title = paste("t-SNE representation")) +